avcoder/unit05-lesson01/slides.md

    - Watch 2 minutes of: https://www.youtube.com/watch?v=7J7X7aZvMXQ#t=12m09sdram
 <img src="/assets/dram.png" width="300">
 - We now have a physical understanding of memory where data (and data structures) can reside
+- RAM (Random Access Memory) vs ROM (Read Only Memory)
+- `Addresses` are used to identify a particular memory block where data resides
+- Definition: Storage space in a computer where data and instructions are stored
+- Analogy: Think of memory as a row of numbered mailboxes, each holding one bit of data

 ---
 layout: image-right